mikemoreedu/ClosetSpace/README.md

 # ClosetSpace
 Senior Design

-Note: This is for developing with a windows computer
+These instructions are for developing with a windows computer

 Before you start
 1. Make an account [here](https://expo.dev)